 Thirdly: choose flowers that will give you colour all summer.

-Choose plants sold individually, rather than in packs of six or eight.
-Individual plants cost a little more, but they give you instant results.
+For instant impact choose plants sold individually, rather than in packs of six or eight.
+Individual plants cost a little more, but they give you bigger results, faster.

 Five plants that will flower all summer